Rummaging around the Internet, I found this priceless image of a program dating from the Nixon Theatre in my home town of Pittsburgh.

 [click image for detail]

-The operetta had only had its debut in Zurich in 1932 — tough times in Europe for itsJewish composer Robert Stoltz.
+The operetta had just had its debut in Zurich in 1932 — tough times in Europe for its composer Robert Stoltz.
 A timeline of Stoltz’s amazing career here.

 Like this?
 Read more: